Search

 Exploring Different Solid Dosage Forms

 There are several solid dosage form examples.
-These include capsules, tablets, chewable tablets, effervescent tablets, quick melts and lozenges.
+These include capsules, tablets, chewable tablets, effervescent tablets, quick melts, and lozenges.
 Below is a discussion of each of these solid dosage forms.

 Capsules

-The pros and cons of two-piece hardshell capsules include:
+The pros and cons of two-piece hard-shell capsules include:

 • Pro – Users won’t taste bitter or unpleasant ingredients.

-• Pro – Available in gelatin, vegetarian and organic forms.
+• Pro – Available in gelatin, vegetarian, and organic forms.

-• Pro – Delayed release nutraceutical beadlets can be included within the capsules.
+• Pro – Delayed-release nutraceutical beadlets can be included within the capsules.

 • Pro – Enteric coating is available to protect against breakdown in the stomach.